 2016: first honey-washed trials, invested in five cows for manure and milk, first village lot created and exported

 2017: instead of one coop "blend", we created three village lots: Gitaba, Buhuri and Gitambi.

 2018: After years of perfecting the washed lots, Coko has taken the bold step to innovate in their processing: they have created their own style of honey process.

 fully washed and double fermented: all coffee is hand picked, depulped, dry fermented for 12 hours, then wet fermented (18 hours), washed with mountain water, shade dried, then sun dried on raised beds.

 the price you pay for the Coko Washed p/kg.
 This Side Up pays $ 7,10 to Twongerekawa Coko (FOT Kigali), which is 2,27 x the Fair Trade base price.
 We agreed on this price directly with the farmers, disregarding the volatile US Coffee C price.

 the price Twongerekawa pays farmers for their cherries as p/kg price of green (milled) coffee.
 This price is often unknown to buyers.
 The extra €1,68 is our premium that was invested in expanding Coko's drying bed capacity (2014/2015), a new pulper (2015/2016), five cows (2016/2017) and general maintenance (2017/2018).

 wet-processing costs and coop management fee + dry-milling costs and exporter fee.

-total shipping costs from Kigali to Rotterdam.
-We fill our containers with as much coffee as we can to keep these costs to a minimum.
+total shipping costs from Kigali, through customs and to our warehouse.
+We fill our containers with as much coffee as we can or hitchhike with other importers to keep these costs to a minimum.

 RECOMMENDED IKAWA PROFILE